After 2 to 3 inches of snow, Seattle’s post-Christmas commute could include black ice

 While the average around the region was 2 inches, Albrecht said, parts of North Seattle and Capitol Hill appeared to get more than 3 inches.

-With flurries tapering off Monday, Albrecht said, temperatures overnight were expected to drop below 30 degrees, creating conditions for a “re-freeze” on the roads.
+Temperatures overnight into Tuesday are expected to drop below 30 degrees, creating conditions for a “re-freeze” on the roads.
+Also, according to the weather service, patchy freezing fog, could reduce visibility to one-quarter mile or less.

 Most Read Stories